yujunz/kops-bjs/README.md

     excludes: amazonaws.com.cn,amazonaws.cn,aliyun.cn,aliyuncs.com,registry.docker-cn.com
 ```

-(you should be able to see your httpproxy host and port info in the output of the cloudformation in Beijing Region)
+(you should be able to see your httpProxy host and port info in the output of the cloudformation in Beijing Region)

 update the cluster with `—yes`